PredictionIO/PredictionIO-Docs/source/installation/install-predictionio-on-linux.rst

 The 0.7.x series uses a new convention for its internal meta data and they must be converted if you are upgrading from a previous release.
 To do so, simply run ``bin/standardized-info-ids`` in the PredictionIO 0.7.x installation directory.

+If you intend to switch over to GraphChi algorithms, please also make sure you have read the note about GraphChi in the section above.

 Version 0.6.x - 0.7.x